 We offer, by prior arrangement, guided tours of our main sites to educational and public groups.
-These tours include a summary of the history and current activities of the Survey and are a flexible and informal way of introducing our work to a broad cross-section of the wider public.
+These tours include a summary of the history and current activities of the Survey and are a flexible and informal way of introducing our work to the public.

-Some recent visitors have included groups such as Probus, Rotary, Soroptimists, U3A, adult education classes, professional interest groups and associations, and even sailing clubs!
+Some recent visitors have included groups such as U3A, social clubs and geological societies.

-The BGS is a member of STEMNET and participates in their STEM Ambassadors scheme as well as the Royal Geographical Society's Geography Ambassadors scheme
+The BGS is a member of STEMNET and participates in their STEM Ambassadors scheme.

 Ambassadors can also act as mentors for schools applying for the Royal Society's Partnership Grants.